CasianovDenis/Web_Application/README.md

 -Was connected database "Microsoft Server Developper".
 Table from database is used for "sign in" or "sign up" account.

+-Data from table is extract using Entity Framework query.

 -Was connected "smtp protocol",which send email with secret key,when user change email or change password.